jorzel/jorzel.github.io/_posts/2021-12-22-graphql-api-and-rest-api-mirror-impementations-in-python.md

     restaurant = relationship("Restaurant")
     persons = Column(Integer, nullable=False, default=1)
 ```
-Our command that modify the state of the domain model, will be booking a `Table` in given `Restaurant` by `User` identified by `email`.
-Both REST and GraphQL are clients for the same application logic, so we abstract it into a service layer function `book_restaurant_table` that is responsible for whole business action:
+Our command that modifies the state of the domain model, will be booking a `Table` in given `Restaurant` by `User` identified by `email`.
+Both REST and GraphQL are clients for the same application logic, so we abstract it into a service layer function `book_restaurant_table` that is responsible for the whole business action:
 ```python
 from sqlalchemy.orm import Session from models import Restaurant, TableBooking, User